janboddez/import-from-mastodon/README.md

 ## Installation
 For now, download the [ZIP file](https://github.com/janboddez/import-from-mastodon/archive/refs/heads/master.zip).
 Upload to `wp-content/plugins` and unzip.
 (Optionally) rename the resulting folder from `import-from-mastodon-master` to `import-from-mastodon`.
 (This last step may help resolve possible future conflicts.)

 After activating the plugin, visit Settings > Import From Mastodon.
 Fill out your instance's URL as well as the other options.
 Press Save Changes.

-Now, on the same settings page and click the Authorize Access button.
+Now, on the same settings page, click the Authorize Access button.
 This should take you to your Mastodon instance and allow you to authorize WordPress to read from your timeline.
 (We don't request write access.)
 You'll be automatically redirected to WordPress afterward.

 ## How It Works
 Every 15 minutes—more or less, because WordPress's cron system isn't quite exact—your timeline is polled for new toots, which are then imported as the post type of your choice.